tomgowan/model-climatology/README.md

-# XY Plots for CM1 and WRF output
+# Model Climatology
-These scripts contain all sorts of plots in the xy-place for CM1 and WRF output.
+These scripts produce plots of model climatology at SNOTEL sites.